zed-industries/zed/docs/src/themes.md

 ## Theme Overrides

-You can also override specific attributes of a theme, by using the `experimental.theme_overrides` setting.
+To override specific attributes of a theme, use the `experimental.theme_overrides` setting.

-For example, to override the background color of the editor and the font style of comments, you can add the following to your `settings.json` file:
+For example, to override the background color of the editor and the font style of comments, add the following to your `settings.json` file:

 ```json
 {